 - discussing care needs

 Often, addressing these factors immediately improves their sense of wellbeing and nothing more is required.
 Or, the older person then finds themself able to participate in some form of social activity.

 However, to address the less tangible factors the older person may require some support if they lack the confidence to deal with them alone.
 In this case, we may be able to provide additional support to help them take the first steps.

 We can offer short-term volunteer support depending on what the older person wants to achieve but unfortunately we cannot offer a visiting befriending service.
 The short-term support could be anything from practical tasks like finding and appointing a gardener/cleaner, putting correspondence in order to accompanying them on a bus to attend a social activity.
+Sometimes one visit is all that is needed.
 Anything will be considered if the task will improve their wellbeing.